chuckh/polymer-quill/README.md

 ## Polymer Quill Rich Text Editor

-`polymer-quill` element creates a Polymer Quill Rich Text Editor.
+`polymer-quill` element creates a Polymer Quill Rich Text Editor using the Snow Theme.
+`polymer-quill-bubble` element creates a Polymer Quill Rich Text Editor using the Bubble Theme (popup toolbar like Medium).

 Quill is a free, open source WYSIWYG editor built for the modern web.
 With its modular architecture and expressive API, it is completely customizable to fit any need.